 - 1. Know the following concepts and how they affect the ability to lead:

 - a.
 Personal characteristics

 - b.
 Multitasking

 - c.
 Decision-Making:

-- (1) Gary Klein's Recognition-Primed Decision (RPD) theory of decision-making^{}
+- (1) Gary Klein's Recognition-Primed Decision (RPD) theory of decision-making\

 - (2) Heuristics

 - (3) Subjective vs objective hazards

+- (4) Decision fatigue, its causes and mitigation

 - d.
 Selective attention

 - e.
 Human nature

 - f.
 Genetics and human behavior

 - g.
 Personality types, including:

 - (1) Charisma

 - (2) Contentiousness

-- (3) Specific personality characteristic of emergency services workers including SAR group members

-- (4) Psychopaths and sociopaths - h.
+- (3) Specific personality characteristic of emergency services workers including SAR group members - (4) Psychopaths and sociopaths - h.
 Whackers and whacker management - i.
-The psychological phenomenon of illusory superiority cognitive bias^{} - j.
-Business management principles appropriate to leading volunteers: - "Scientific Management" (Taylorism, from Frederick Winslow Taylor's 1911 book The Principles of Scientific Management) - i.
-Managers develop science for each element of member's work, which replaces old rule-of-thumb method - Managers select and then train, teach, and develop the members, whereas in past he or she chose his own work and trained himself as best he could - Managers cooperate with members to ensure work being done in accordance with principles science which have been developed - iv.
+The psychological phenomenon of illusory superiority cognitive biasTM - j.
+Business management principles appropriate to leading volunteers: - (1) "Scientific Management" (Taylorism, from Frederick Winslow Taylor's 1911 book The Principles of Scientific Management) - Managers develop science for each element of member's work, which replaces old rule-ofthumb method - ii.
+Managers select and then train, teach, and develop the members, whereas in past he or she chose his own work and trained himself as best he could - iii.
+Managers cooperate with members to ensure work being done in accordance with principles science which have been developed - iv.
 Almost equal division of work and responsibility between managers and members; managers do work for which they are better fitted - (2) "Fourteen Points for Management" (from W. Edwards Deming's 1982 book Out of the Crisis) - i.
 Constancy of purpose toward improvement of product and service - ii.
-Leadership for change - Eliminate the need for inspection on a mass basis by building quality into the product in the first place - iv.
-Minimize total cost; single suppliers on a long-term relationship of loyalty and trustv.
+Leadership for change - iii.
+Eliminate the need for inspection on a mass basis by building quality into the product in the first place - iv.
+Minimize total cost; single suppliers on a long-term relationship of loyalty and trust - v.
 Improve constantly - vi.
 Institute training on the job - vii.
 Supervision should help people to do a better job - viii.
 Drive out fear, so that everyone may work effectively - ix.
 Break down barriers between groups - x.
-Eliminate slogans, exhortations, and targets - xi.
-Responsibility of managers not numbers but quality - xii.
-Pride of workmanship: no annual or merit rating or management by objective
+Eliminate slogans, exhortations, and targets

-^{} Recognition-primed decision (RPD) is a model of how you make quick, effective decisions when faced with complex situations.
+\ Recognition-primed decision (RPD) is a model of how you make quick, effective decisions when faced with complex situations.
 You generate a possible course of action, compare it to the constraints imposed by the situation, and pick the first course of action that you don't reject.
-It functions well in conditions of time pressure, and in which information is partial and goals poorly defined.
+It functions well in conditions of time pressure, and in which information is partial and goals poorly defined, like wilderness search and rescue.

-^{ (}Dunning-Kruger effect: "the knowledge and intelligence that are required to be good at a task are often the same qualities needed to recognize that one is not good at that task - and if one lacks such knowledge and intelligence, one remains ignorant that one is not good at that task." - Prof. David Dunning)
+\\ This commonly known at the Dunning-Kruger effect: "the knowledge and intelligence that are required to be good at a task are often the same qualities needed to recognize that one is not good at that task - and if one lacks such knowledge and intelligence, one remains ignorant that one is not good at that task." -Prof. David Dunning